Gun: Spread

 The exact nature of the spread of firearms and its route is uncertain.
 One theory is that gunpowder and cannons arrived in Europe via the Silk Road through the Middle East.
 Hasan al-Rammah had already written about fire lances in the 13th century, so proto-guns were known in the Middle East at that point.
 Another theory is that it was brought to Europe during the Mongol invasion in the first half of the 13th century.

 The earliest depiction of a cannon in Europe dates to 1326 and evidence of firearm production can be found in the following year.
 The first recorded use of gunpowder weapons in Europe was in 1331 when two mounted German knights attacked Cividale del Friuli with gunpowder weapons of some sort.
 By 1338 hand cannons were in widespread use in France.
 English Privy Wardrobe accounts list "ribaldis", a type of cannon, in the 1340s, and siege guns were used by the English at Calais in 1346.
 Early guns and the men who used them were often associated with the devil and the gunner's craft was considered a black art, a point reinforced by the smell of sulfur on battlefields created from the firing of guns along with the muzzle blast and accompanying flash.

 Around the late 14th century in Europe, smaller and portable hand-held cannons were developed, creating in effect the first smooth-bore personal firearm.
-In the late 15th century the Ottoman empire used firearms as part of its regular infantry.
+In the late 15th century the Ottoman Empire used firearms as part of its regular infantry.
 In the Middle East, the Arabs seem to have used the hand cannon to some degree during the 14th century.
-Cannons are attested to in India starting from 1366.
+Cannons are attested in India starting from 1366.